 Defense Contractor Fraud

-Berger Montague’s Whistleblower, Qui Tam & False Claims Act Group represents Whistleblowers alleging defense contractor fraud against the government.
+Berger Montague’s Whistleblower, Qui Tam & False Claims Act practice group represents whistleblowers alleging defense contractor fraud against the government.

 The federal government spends hundreds of billions of dollars annually in defense of the United States.
 A huge portion of the services utilized by the armed forces comes from private companies, such as companies in the Aeronautics, Weapons, Food Supplies, Uniforms, Transportation and Security industries.
 There are many types of potential fraudulent activities in the area of defense contracting, including, for example: